When to Stop Using Diapers: Signs Your Child is Ready for Potty Training

 Share

 Potty training is a major milestone for every parent and child.
 Knowing when to stop using diapers can feel overwhelming, but recognizing the right signs makes the process smoother.
-Let’s dive into the details to help you transition your child at the perfect time.

 What Age Do Most Children Stop Using Diapers?

 Children typically show signs of readiness for potty training between 18 months and 3 years old.
-However, this age range isn’t a strict rule—it depends on your child’s physical and emotional readiness.
+However, this age range isn’t a strict rule, it depends on your child’s physical and emotional readiness.

-For example, a two-year-old might eagerly point to the potty after meals, while another child may still need diapers at age three.
+A two-year-old might eagerly point to the potty after meals, while another child may still need diapers at age three.
 Understanding your child’s unique pace is crucial.

 Key Signs Your Child Is Ready for Potty Training